Director Design & Construction - 1403

 Min T/E Requirements:

 The incumbent must hold a professional degree in architecture or engineering.
-He/she shall possess an architectural license or be registered as a Professional Engineer, with the ability to obtain registration in North Carolina.
+He/she shall possess an architectural license or be NC registered as a Professional Engineer.
 Professional registration as an architect requires at least a professional degree in architecture, a minimum of three years of supervised experience in the employment of a practicing architect and the successful completion of the national architectural registration exam.
 Registration as a Professional Engineer requires a professional degree in engineering from an ABET accredited college or university, four years of direct design experience, and passing of a state administered National Council of Engineering Examiners (NCEE) exam.

 Minimum of ten years experience in architectural or civil engineering design of buildings; a minimum of five years experience in the direct oversight of construction projects (may be concurrent with design experience) is required.
 Additional education coursework or degrees in management, computer applications, and communications are desirable.